apacheignite/documentation/data-grid/page-memory.md

   "title": "Overview"
 }
 [/block]
-Starting with version 2.0, Apache Ignite has introduced the new off-heap memory architecture with possible on-heap caching as it's shown on the picture below:
+Starting with version 2.0, Apache Ignite has introduced a new off-heap memory architecture with possible on-heap caching.
 [block:image]
 {
   "images": [